AnthonyChua20/Portfolio/README.md

 Create a .env file in the root directory:

 PORT=5000
-MongoDB_URL=your_mongodb_connection_string
+MONGODB_URI=your_mongodb_connection_string
 UPSTASH_REDIS_REST_URL=your_upstash_url
 UPSTASH_REDIS_REST_TOKEN=your_upstash_token

+Note: Environment variables are not committed for security reasons.

 ▶️ Running the Project Locally npm install npm run dev

-The server will start on:
+The server will start at:

 http://localhost:5000

 🧠 What I Learned

-Structuring a backend project using MVC principles
+Structuring backend projects using MVC principles

-Writing asynchronous controllers using async/await
+Writing asynchronous controllers with async/await

 Implementing and chaining Express middleware